vibbits/Elixir-3DBioInfo-Benchmark-Protein-Interfaces/README.md

 - files rf_topkXX.out: those files correspond to the probability for each entry to be a physiological dimer calculated using the random forest method on the features used by the teams (221 features in total).
 They contain three columns: entry id | label | probability; the label column indicates if an entry is a physiological dimer (=1) or not (=0), the probability denotes the probability calculated with the random forest that the entry is a physiological dimer.
 There are 5 different files, using the top 5, 10, 20, 50 and 221 features of the dataset.

+- files correlations-top20.csv and correlations-top50.csv: these files show the correlation between the top 20 and top 50 features selected during the random forest analysis.

 The folder **ROC_analysis** contain all the files related to the ROC analysis.

 The folders of the participants are organized as follow: